-Violence against women takes many forms – physical, emotional, sexual, and economic.
+Violence against women takes many forms –physical, sexual, emotional, psychological, verbal, spiritual and financial.
 These various forms of violence are interrelated and affect women from birth to their senior years.
 Women who experience violence suffer a range of health problems and impoverishment; their ability to fully participate in life is diminished.
 Such violence harms families and entire communities and reinforces other types of violence prevalent in society.
 Violence against women is not confined to a specific ethnicity, culture, or socio-economic group.
 The roots of violence against women lie in persistent discrimination against women.

 Education is a crucial aspect of effecting attitudinal change in both governmental and non-governmental sectors.
 Such efforts must extend beyond populations considered at risk to the general public at large.
 It is our collective misunderstanding of violence as it relates to our everyday life that needs revision.
 Education will include networking, lectures, seminars, roundtable discussions, and other community activities relevant to our mission.